Field Report № 006 · Free ToolsNAP Consistency Checker

 What is NAP consistency and why does it matter for local SEO?

-NAP stands for Name, Address, and Phone number.
-Consistent NAP information across your website, schema markup, and online directories helps search engines trust that your business details are accurate.
+NAP consistency means your Name, Address, and Phone number appear identically across your website, schema markup, and online directories.
+Consistent details help search engines trust that your business data is accurate.
 Inconsistencies can dilute local ranking signals and confuse visitors trying to contact you.

 Does this tool check directories like Yelp or Google Business Profile?